 Emphasise how your relevant skills can be transferred to this position – this is even more important if you are transferring industries or

 Show enthusiasm for the area and challenges of the job description throughout your CV.

 Aligning your CV to a potential engineering job also informs the expectations of your new employer when you start working from them.
 Your new boss will have an idea of how your skillset can develop and how to help you grow in your career.

-Professional qualifications – Accreditations related to your career will show your commitment to improving your skill-set and reveal your potential for learning and growing in your new job.
+Professional qualifications – Accreditations related to your career will show your commitment to improving your skillset and reveal your potential for growth in your new role.